PHIL7004: AI Safety & Security

 Description: This exam evaluates your technical precision and conceptual understanding of the material covered from Weeks 1 through 5.
 MCQs will test your grasp of specific definitions, distinctions, and logic (e.g., distinguishing between instrumental convergence and orthogonality), while Short Answers will require you to succinctly explain core arguments or reconstruct a specific dialectic from the readings.

-Due: 24 hours before class (via email/LMS).
+Due: 24 hours before class (via Submission link, below).

 Format: 300–500 words.